xini/silverstripe-social-profiles/readme.md

 ### MultiSites support

-The module supports the [multisites module] (https://github.com/silverstripe-australia/silverstripe-multisites) and by default adds the config options to the Sites.
+The module supports the [multisites module](https://github.com/silverstripe-australia/silverstripe-multisites) and by default adds the config options to the Sites.

 If you want to manage the profiles globally, please add the following settings in your `config.yml`:

 ```
-SocialProfilesConfigExtension:
+Innoweb\SocialProfiles\Extensions\ConfigExtension:
   multisites_enable_global_settings: true
 ```